ViscousTorque/simplebank/README.md

 - Complete the Front End Crash Course
     - Start and add the crash course code
-    - Explore the VUE js code
+    - Explore and extend the VUE js code

 - Documentation Updates:
     - I will update aim to share any new instructions here